-Evidence Based Practice for Osteopathy aims to contextualize the role of evidence and research in manual therapy.
-Students are able to investigate the applicability of qualitative and quantitative research approaches through a deeper examination of what these approaches offer.
-The process of research is introduced with an emphasis on ethical considerations of manual therapy research involving patients and other stakeholders.
+Evidence Based Practice for Osteopathy aims to contextualize the role of evidence and research in osteopathy.
+Students are able to investigate the applicability of qualitative and quantitative research approaches through examination of biases and confounders.
+Ethical considerations are explored through various osteopathic research design scenarios.

 Where to next?

 This unit is studied as part of the following courses.
 Refer to the course page for information on how to apply for the course.

 This unit may be available as a single unit of study.

 Find out more about how to apply for single units of study at VU.

 VU takes care to ensure the accuracy of this unit information, but reserves the right to change or withdraw courses offered at any time.
 Please check that unit information is current with the Student Contact Centre.